komzakdroid/armstrong_number/README.md

 # Advanced practice tasks to improve coding skills in Dart language

-  #with RxDart examples which use Future, async, wait and then ReactiveX functions
+#with RxDart examples which use Future, async, await and then ReactiveX functions